American imperialism: Debate after September 11, 2001

-The U.S. dollar is the de facto world currency.
-The term petrodollar warfare refers to the alleged motivation of U.S. foreign policy as preserving by force the status of the United States dollar as the world's dominant reserve currency and as the currency in which oil is priced.
+The US dollar is the de facto world currency.
+The term petrodollar warfare refers to the alleged motivation of US foreign policy as preserving by force the status of the United States dollar as the world's dominant reserve currency and as the currency in which oil is priced.
 The term was coined by William R. Clark, who has written a book with the same title.
 The phrase oil currency war is sometimes used with the same meaning.

+When asked on April 28, 2003, on Al Jazeera whether the United States was "empire building," Secretary of Defense Donald Rumsfeld replied, "We don't seek empires.
+We're not imperialistic.
+We never have been."
 Many – perhaps most – scholars have decided that the United States lacks the key essentials of an empire.
 For example, while there are American military bases around the world, the American soldiers do not rule over the local people, and the United States government does not send out governors or permanent settlers like all the historic empires did.
 Harvard historian Charles S. Maier has examined the America-as-Empire issue at length.
 He says the traditional understanding of the word "empire" does not apply, because the United States does not exert formal control over other nations or engage in systematic conquest.
 The best term is that the United States is a "hegemon."
 Its enormous influence through high technology, economic power, and impact on popular culture gives it an international outreach that stands in sharp contrast to the inward direction of historic empires.

 World historian Anthony Pagden asks, Is the United States really an empire?